This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

 - Heat the oil in a 12-inch over medium.
 Once the oil is hot, add the onion and salt.
-Sauté until the onion is softened and beginning to turn golden brown, 4-6 minutes.2 tbsp olive oil, 1 medium onion, 1 tsp salt
+Sauté until the onion is softened and beginning to turn golden brown, 4-6 minutes.2 tbsp olive oil, 1 medium onion, 1 tsp kosher salt

 - Add the roasted red peppers and garlic.
 Sauté until the garlic is fragrant, 1 minute.1 whole roasted red pepper, 4 cloves garlic

 - Add the paprika, cumin, and red pepper flakes.
-Allow the spices to warm in the hot oil for 30 seconds.1 ½ tsp paprika, 1 tsp cumin, ½ tsp crushed red pepper flakes
+Allow the spices to warm in the hot oil for 30 seconds.1 ½ tsp paprika, 1 tsp cumin, ½ tsp red pepper flakes

 - Pour in the canned tomatoes, ½ cup water, and prepared grape tomatoes.
 Cover and simmer until the tomatoes break down, 8-10 minutes.1 14-oz can fire-roasted diced tomatoes, 1 pint grape tomatoes